Gibberlings3/Road_To_Discovery_for_SoD/README.md

 -What is the main purpose of the crusade - what is Caelar proclaiming, and what is it really?

--What truth lies in Caelar's proclamation - and her crusaders' believe - that Caelar protects the crusade with "divine powers of the pantheon"?
+-What truth lies in Caelar's proclamation - and her crusaders' belief - that Caelar protects the crusade with "divine powers of the pantheon"?

 -What is the background of Caelar's life and family, and how does it influence her motives?